 - best practice hygiene (refer to appendix 2).
-Hands must be washed/sanitised consistently - optimise distance and stay at least 2m wherever possible - the correct PPE should be used when within 2m of patient see table below - minimise time within 2m when using PPE e.g. cluster all close contact procedures and upon completion separate to safe distance
+Hands must be washed/sanitised consistently - optimise distance and stay at least 2m apart wherever possible

-- select equipment wherever possible that optimises separation refer to appendix 5 - perform essential components only to make informed clinical decisions.
+- the correct PPE should be used when within 2m of patient see table below - minimise time within 2m when using PPE e.g. cluster all close contact procedures and upon completion separate to safe distance - select equipment wherever possible that optimises separation (refer to appendix 5) - perform essential components only to make informed clinical decisions.
 E.g. delay any additional tests or information which can wait until a later date.

-The table below explains required PPE following advice received from the Infection Prevention Society on audiology-specific procedures.
+The table below explains required PPE-following advice received from the Infection Prevention Society on Audiology specific procedures.
+Further evidence that the cough is not an AGP was recently published after a rapid evidence review by National Services Scotland (Link)

-Proximity Activity Hand & respiratory hygiene Gloves Aprons Fluid- resistant surgical mask II (FRSM) Eye protection Where you can work in an area maintaining 2m separation Case history, explanation, instruction, rehab & counselling etc √ × × × × In Clinic Where working in close contact (within 2m) conducting procedures with low risk of splashes, droplets of blood or body fluids Any audiological procedure other than those listed below V optional optional optional - Where working in close contact (within 2m) conducting procedures with high risk of splashes, droplets of blood or body fluids Wax removal (any procedure) for a NON PERFORATED TM.
-Use a non-fenestrated suction tube with micro-suction Caloric/vestibular chair BAHA abutment site care Case by case where risk identified √ √ √ × Home Domiciliary setting where environment not under practioner control Any audiological procedure √ ✓ ✓ ✓ optional
+Proximity Activity Hand & respiratory hygiene Gloves Aprons Fluid- resistant surgical maskType IIR (FRSM) Eye protection Where you can work in an area maintaining 2m separation Case history, explanation, instruction, rehab & counselling etc V × × × × In Clinic Where working in close contact (within 2m) conducting procedures with low risk of splashes, droplets of blood or body fluids Any audiological procedure other than those listed below V optional optional √ ★ optional Where working in close contact (within 2m) conducting procedures with high risk of splashes, droplets of blood or body fluids Wax removal (any procedure) for a NON PERFORATED TM or known dry perforation.
+Use a non-fenestrated suction tube with micro-suction Caloric/vestibular chair BAHA abutment site care Case by case where risk identified ~ V V √ ۶H Domiciliary setting where environment not under practioner control Any audiological procedure V V \checkmark × optional

-Risk assess refers to utilising PPE when there is an anticipated/likely risk of contamination with splashes, droplets of blood or body fluids.
+Risk assesserefers to utilising PPE when there is an anticipated/likely risk of contamination with splashes, droplets of blood or body fluids.
 Where staff consider there is a risk to themselves or the individuals they are caring for they should wear a fluid repellent surgical mask with or without eye protection as determined by the individual staff member for the care episode/single session.
+NHS E [insert link]

-- Ask patient to wear face mask where possible - → With regard to micro suction, consider whether the viewing apparatus e.g. microscope/loupes provides adequate eye protection & to use goggles/visor would impede view.
+- Ask patient to wear face mask where possible - With regard to micro suction, consider whether the viewing apparatus e.g, microscope/loupes provides adequate eye protection & to use goggles/visor would impede view. - consider risk of cross contamination and dexterity inhibited, good hand hygiene can negate need for gloves